 Essentially, you can give your students an exam, and Brillium is the certification and exam creator.

 This is a new feature for Thinkific, and it is still in beta mode.
 It’s free for everyone up until December 31st, 2020.
 Then, it’s only available for the Pro plan users.

 For most online courses, the “learning” stops after the student has gone through the material.

-However, with course platforms such as Thinkific and Teachable, they are now integrating live lessons within their respective course platforms.
+However, with course platforms such as Thinkific and Teachable, they are now integrating live lessons.

 For example, Teachable has its new coaching feature built-in, and Thinkific is trying to implement its own equivalent feature.